yasin6n/TRI-Battery-SOH-Prediction/README.md

   Exploring ELM and Broad Learning Systems to achieve Deep Learning accuracy at Linear Model speeds—ideal for real-time, resource-constrained BMS applications.

 - **Model Deployment**
-  Explore lightweight deployment options (ONNX export + simple inference script) for potential edge/BMS use.
-A basic interactive demo (Streamlit/Gradio) planned for future.
+  Explore lightweight deployment options such as ONNX export + a simple inference script for potential edge/BMS use (resource-constrained real-time applications).
+  A basic interactive demo using Streamlit or Gradio is planned for the near future.

 - **Uncertainty Quantification**
   Add probabilistic predictions (e.g., via Gaussian Processes, dropout in NNs, or conformal prediction) to estimate prediction confidence — crucial for safety-critical battery applications.